SS Oshkosh Victory: Design

 Victory ships were designed to replace the earlier Liberty ships, intended solely for use in World War II.
 They were designed to last longer and serve the US Navy after the war.
 Victory ships were faster, longer, wider, and taller than Liberty ships, had a thinner stack set farther toward the superstructure, and had a long raised forecastle.

 Commissioning

-The SS Oshkosh Victory was laid down during World War II on June 6, 1945, after Victory in Europe Day but before the end of the Pacific War.
+Oshkosh Victory was laid down during World War II on June 6, 1945, after Victory in Europe Day but before the end of the Pacific War.
 Calship's 458th ship, she was named for the city of Oshkosh, Wisconsin.
 On August 9, 1945, Mrs. Hubert M. Walker, widow of a California building contractor, gave the ship her champagne christening.
 Miss Elizabeth Chapman of Hollywood was in attendance to represent the city of Oshkosh.
 The SS Oshkosh Victory entered service on September 10, 1945.

 With the surrender of Japan on 15 August 1945, she was not needed to support a planned invasion of the Japanese main island (see Operation Downfall).